ESIPFed/science-on-schema.org/guides/Dataset.md

 It can be useful to aggregators and other consumers to indicate when the metadata record was last modified using `schema:dateModified`, which can be used to optimize harvesting schedules for search indices and other applications.

-An example of a metadata reference to an instance of EML-formatted structured metadata, embedded within a `schema:Dataset` record:
+An example of a metadata reference to an instance of EML-formatted structured metadata, embedded within a `schema:Dataset` record follows:

 <pre>
   {